Nepiki/Guides/The-Legend-of-Zelda,-A-Link-to-the-Past-(SNES).md

 -=MISSABLE=-

 The title of the achievement already hints at it, but you can only return Agahnim's magic by hitting it with a hammer.
 The hammer works the exact same as the Master Sword in this battle, so just keep reflecting magic until he inevitably dies.
 There are a total of three Agahnim's with only one being vulnerable so watch out for other attacks, though he is unable to use the lightning attack in this battle.
+Keep in mind that the hammer is slower than both the Master Sword and Bug Net, so be wary of your timing.
+Agahnim only does one heart of damage with the Red Mail, so you do have a lot of breathing room for this one.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/129298.png">